 Halloween has become one of America’s favorite holidays.
-This year, Halloween spending is expected to reach $9 million.
-But that doesn’t mean you should have to spend a ton of money celebrating.
+This year, Halloween spending is expected to reach $8.8 billion.
+But that doesn’t mean you have to spend a ton of money celebrating.
 If you’re looking for a way to save on your celebration, you may be asking yourself two questions, “what kind of Halloween candy is the cheapest” and “where are the best Halloween candy deals?”

 What Kind of Halloween Candy is the Cheapest?

 In general, the more generic brands of candy are going to be the cheapest to hand out on Halloween.
-Brand names like Hershey’s and M&M’s will be on sale, but they’ll still be more expensive than generic candy.
-These are the cheapest kinds of candy you’ll find in 2018.
+Brand names such as Hershey’s and M&M’s will be on sale, but they’ll still be more expensive than generic candy.
+These are the cheapest kinds of candy you’ll find in 2019.